Battle of Cape Passaro: Aftermath

 Having achieved his goal of destroying or capturing the bulk of Spanish fleet, Byng, then anchored at Malta.
 He was resolved to commit all his efforts to lift the Siege of Messina but to his surprise, even though German reinforcements broke through to the citadel, the Marquis d'Andorno surrendered on 29 September.
 The Marquis of Lede then held all of Sicily except the towns of Syracuse, Melazzo, and Trapani, held by considerable Savoyard garrisons for the following months.
-Byng detached four of his ships to eliminate Cammock's surviving ships and blockade the Spanish army.
-In the harbour of Augusta, the British attacked a convoy of small vessels and forced the Spaniards to burn a bomb vessel and a fireship.
-Off Palermo, HMS Grafton captured two Genoese vessels which had sailed from Porto Longone with a corps of Swiss mercenaries, munitions, and gunpowder.
-A third vessel ran aground when approached by HMS Lennox near Castellammare del Golfo and was set on fire, though its crew managed to land 240 men, 700 flintlocks and some gunpowder.
+Byng detached four of his ships to eliminate Camocke's surviving ships and blockade the Spanish army.
+In the harbour of Augusta, the British attacked a convoy of small vessels and forced the Spaniards to scuttle a bomb vessel and fireship.
+Off Palermo, Grafton captured two Genoese vessels which had sailed from Porto Longone with a corps of Swiss mercenaries, munitions, and gunpowder.
+A third vessel ran aground when approached by Lennox near Castellammare del Golfo and was set on fire, though its crew managed to land 240 men, 700 flintlocks and some gunpowder.

 As Byng's attack had virtually destroyed the Spanish fleet at Cape Passaro, the Spanish situation at Sicily considerably worsened over the months following the battle.
 Their army was isolated on the island, so the War Ministry informed Lede that they couldn't send troops or supplies.
 The blow was felt so severe by Alberoni that he banned the circulation of any information on the expedition and took measures against Great Britain, although he did not immediately declare war.
 He requested that ambassador Monteleone was to leave London and gave orders to issue letters of marque to privateers and to seize all British vessels and goods in the ports of Spain.
-This was a task in which Baltasar de Guevera played a major role when he entered the port of Cádiz with his few surviving ships.
+This was a task in which de Guevera played a major role when he entered the port of Cádiz with his few surviving ships.
 In the meantime, Byng sent his eldest son to England with a full account of the battle.
 When he was at Naples in November, he received a letter written personally by Emperor Charles VI: